Professor Pyg: Debut in other media

 Professor Pyg, voiced by Brian George, became a recurring villain in the 2013 animated series Beware the Batman, which was intended to focus on lesser-known members of Batman's rogues gallery to set it apart from previous Batman television shows.
 He appears alongside Mister Toad (Udo Kier), a humanoid toad, as eco-terrorists who hunt people for what they deem to be crimes against the animal kingdom.
 Pyg is still portrayed as a surgeon, transforming his victims into human–animal hybrids.
 The character later appeared in a side quest of the 2015 video game Batman: Arkham Knight, voiced by Dwight Schultz.
 Pyg is described as "a gifted scientist who suffered a schizophrenic break" that caused him to develop his persona.
 In the game, Pyg uses his Circus of Strange business as a front for abducting people to turn into Dollotrons.
 After leaving behind a trail of corpses of failed experiments, Pyg is investigated and apprehended in a confrontation with Batman.
 Pyg also made minor appearances in the animated series Batman: The Brave and the Bold and the video game Injustice 2.
-In the Harley Quinn episode "There's Nowhere to Go But Down", Pyg makes a brief, silent cameo among the prisoners in Bane's pit.

 Lazlo Valentin played by Michael Cerveris makes his live-action debut in the fourth season of the television series Gotham.
 The character is introduced under his Professor Pyg alias as a vigilante who slaughters corrupt policemen and dresses their corpses with pigs' heads.
 Executive producer Bryan Wynbrandt described him as the "big villain" of the first half of the season.
 The character's modus operandi later expands; he targets the wealthy, who he claims "fed on the poor of Gotham".
 Police captain James Gordon learns that "Professor Pyg" is a persona used by Valentin, a contract murderer who impersonates serial killers.
 He is hired by crime figure Sofia Falcone in a conspiracy to turn the corrupt police against kingpin Oswald Cobblepot and usurp his criminal empire.
 Falcone kills Valentin to keep the conspiracy quiet.